…more – Taj Plex Videos

-Lou and Peretz showed up, part of Mullah Todds San Francisco Tribe, and spent months working locals in Education and Technology, and Peretz even Coached a local Basketball Team for a Tournement in Kabul.
+Lou and Peretz showed up, part of Mullah Todds San Francisco Tribe, Very Brilliant and Very creative humans, they spent months working locals in Education and Technology, Being the son of a welder, Lou warmed my heart with her skills !
+And Peretz even Coached a local Basketball Team for a Tournement in Kabul.
 One of the top Geeks that was on site in the FabLab from Day 1 was Hameed, and they ran a blog that is very interesting.
 We encourage anyone interested in life in Afghanistan take a read of their posts. http://jalalagood.com

 Next to the Taj Plex, there is a man made mound, that probably dates back to the days of Buddhism in Jalalabad, that is a watch tower of sorts, overlooking the Kabul River and the surrounding farmlands.
 This area formerly called Adina Pur (Pushto:آدينه پور) as documented by the 7th century Hsüan-tsang.